Veterans United Mortgage Overview

 What Can You Do Online With Veterans United?

-Most homebuyers likely won’t be impressed with Veterans United’s initial online experience.
-While you can find plenty of information, including VA loan overviews, guidelines, articles and videos, you can’t prequalify or apply online.
-You can’t even get a personalized rate quote as the rate page is static and pushes you to the “Get a Quote” option.
+While you can find plenty of information on Veterans United’s website, including VA loan overviews, guidelines, articles and videos, you can’t see estimates of loans for which you prequalify and you can’t complete an application online as you can with some competitors.
+You also can’t get a personalized rate quote as the rate page is static and pushes you to the “Get a Quote” option.

 Once you start an application with the lender after visiting a location or speaking with a loan officer over the phone, you’ll have an online account through the “My Veterans United” portal.
 The online dashboard allows you to upload and sign documents electronically and to monitor your loan’s progress.

-However, you won’t find Veterans United mobile application.
-To be fair, the lender is not a division of a bank, such as CitiMortgage is part of Citi or USAA Mortgage is a section of USAA Bank, which means less resources or need to build out a mobile experience.
+However, you won’t find a Veterans United mobile application.
+To be fair, the lender is not a division of a bank, which means less resources or need to build out a mobile experience.
 That said, you can sign into “My Veteran’s United,” the online portal that lets you monitor your loan progress on your cell phone.

 Would You Qualify for a Mortgage From Veterans United?

 The first consideration is your FICO credit score.
-Veterans United doesn’t stand by absolute credit score requirements, but in general, you need a score of at least 620.
+In general, you need a score of at least 620 to qualify for a mortgage from Veterans United.
 In the company’s “compare loan types” example, the minimum for a VA loan is 620, FHA and USDA is 640, and conventional is 660.
 Those parameters are not exact, but can give you an idea of what loan you might qualify for.
 In general, the best rates are offered to those with credit scores 740 or above.
 That’s something to keep in mind as you apply for mortgages.

 If your credit score isn’t high enough to qualify you for a loan, Veterans United offers the Lighthouse Program® to veterans, service members and military families.
 This free, no-obligation service from Veterans United connects you with a credit consultant who will help you create a plan to improve your credit.
 This includes identifying and correct problems with your credit report, strengthening your credit profile and developing goals to reduce debt.